 a.
 A clear, descriptive job title

-This should catch the attention of jobseekers, who are often scrolling through scores of similar job titles.
+The job title should ideally catch the attention of jobseekers, who are often scrolling through scores of similar job titles.
 For instance, something like ‘Social Worker – Refugee Support Services’ is far more engaging and descriptive than simply ‘Social Worker’.
+Don’t go overboard though – jobseekers need to be able to recognise the job, so using unfamiliar titles like “Marketing Ninja” or “Office Superstar” are probably going to reduce the number of applicants.

 b.
 An engaging summary